topology-tool-kit/ttk-data/docs/mergeTreePGA.md

 The 3D and 2D surface are displayed with the persistence correlation view at the top right.
 The 12 scalar fields are colored by Cluster ID.
 Finally, a path drawn with PolyLineSource on the surface is drawn at the bottom right to show how we can interactivily explore the MT-PGA basis in user-defined location.

-The python script computes the MT-PGA and saves the resulting coefficients of the input trees.
+The python script computes the MT-PGA basis.
+It saves the resulting coefficients of the input trees and the geodesics of the basis.
+Finally it saves the reconstructed trees the input given the basis and the coordinates of the trees in the basis.

 ## ParaView
 To reproduce the above screenshot, go to your [ttk-data](https://github.com/topology-tool-kit/ttk-data) directory and enter the following command: